ywen26/Code-Quiz/README.md

 ## Task

 The purpose of this assignment is to create a web application of coding quiz challenge with html, CSS, and javascript with the field of API.
 This is a one hundred seconds quiz with ten multiple-choice questions to test the basic knowledge of front end languages including html, CSS and javascript.
-All the attempts of each user to this quiz will be save to their local browsers, and all the attempts can be cleared anytime.
+All the attempts of each user to this quiz will be saved to their local browsers, and all the attempts can be cleared anytime.

 ## Acceptance Criteria